In addition to the Faculties of Graduate Studies and Arts requirements, the Department requires:

 Master of Arts (thesis-based)

 a) A minimum of one year of full-time study at the University of Calgary.
 Normally, students complete the program in two calendar years.

-d) A demonstration of reading knowledge of a second language related to the major field of study prior to the oral thesis defence.
+c) A demonstration of reading knowledge of a second language related to the major field of study prior to the oral thesis defence.

 Master of Arts (course-based)